 Hi there!
-My name is Elise and I am a blogger, writer, and editor.
-I made Brisbane my new home city in 2013 when I moved from my rural-regional hometown to study at Queensland University of Technology.
+My name is Elise and I am a writer, editor, and caffeine-based life form.
+I made Brisbane my new home city in 2013 when I moved from my Far North Queensland hometown to study at university.

 Live like a local, explore like a tourist

-Backstreet Brisbane is now in its fifth year, and it has grown and evolved as I have, from cheap-as-chips student days to something resembling adulthood.
-Backstreet Brisbane has come to cover a broader range of lifestyle and events in our city – food and drink, things to see and do – and now has more of a focus on performing arts, which is one of my great loves.
+Backstreet Brisbane has grown and evolved as I have, from cheap-as-chips student days to something resembling adulthood.
+It has also come to cover a broader range of lifestyle and events in our city – food and drink, things to see and do – and now has more of a focus on performing arts, which is one of my great loves.

 If you’ve read this far, thank you – I’ll continue to get to know Brisbane a little better, and these things are always more exciting with friends.
 I look forward to sharing these ongoing adventures with you.

-Want the best of Brisbane in your inbox once a month?
+Want the best of Brisbane direct to your inbox?
 Sign up to the mailing list.

 Have a question or collaboration opportunity?
 Get in touch here.

 Want to follow along on social media?
-Find me on:
+Find me on Facebook and Instagram @ backstreetbrisbane